 For the control room infrastructure, we used a three-person custom-designed Winsted command and control type solution.
 Winsted is a leading industry manufacturer in the specific production of military and security type application furniture.
 The intended result is minimal user fatigue.

 Software deployment was divided into three main categories: Management, Event Management, and Forensic Management.

 Management of the iSCSI is managed by its own embedded operating system.
 This results in minimal failures that PC applications are prone to.
 This type of management software (being local to the iSCSI but manageable over the network also) allows the design to be further redundant and reduce the cost of having a high volume network infrastructure.
 By having the iSCSIs physically deployed in different locations throughout the campus in a distributed design, no single fail point would affect the recording of the more than 8 cameras.
 A break in the connection would not affect the others.
 RAID 5 configuration further increases redundancy within each iSCSI device.

 Event Management applications are loaded in the camera DSP and occurs real-time within each camera.
-Due to this distributed processing, control centre processing and hardware data requirements throughout are substantially lowered.
-By doing this, it becomes much more manageable to operate and as stated a single point failure cannot affect more than one camera.
+Due to this distributed processing, control center processing and hardware data requirements throughout are substantially lowered.
+By doing this, it becomes much more manageable to operate, and as stated a single point failure cannot affect more than one camera.

 Forensic Management applications allow the client to have a DSP application review hundreds of hours of recorded footage of multiple views on a dedicated server for a specific activity or alarm event.
 This can be done without having an operator review it on a monitor.
 It also will summarize data and footage for monitor personnel to observe the key events the camera has flagged for review.
 While all this is being done, the cameras would simultaneously still be recording in real-time.